-She continued on with her say on 2 days cruise trip:
+She continued on with her say on 2 days cruise tour:

-“A 2-day trip is enough if you just want to see what Halong Bay is about.
-It gives a taster into Halong Bay and its famed undulating limestone karst that is truly mesmerizing.
-It also stops at approximately three scenic highlights that almost every boat also stops at – a cave, beach, hills – these places are beautiful but can also get quite crowded, which unfortunately takes away the quiet serenity that makes that places truly amazing.”
+“A 2-day tour is enough if you just want to see what Halong Bay is about.
+It gives a taster into Halong Bay and its famed undulating limestone karsts that are truly mesmerizing.
+It also stops at approximately three scenic highlights that almost every boat also stops at – a cave, beach, hills – these places are beautiful but can also get quite crowded, which unfortunately takes away the quiet serenity that makes the places truly amazing.”

 “You are also mostly on the boat, except for the hour or two at each spot.
-The night time was something special though, as the surrounding falls silent and you chill at the sundeck dwarfed by the looming shadows of the limestone karsts.”
+The night time was something special though, as the surroundings fall silent and you chill at the sundeck dwarfed by the looming shadows of the limestone karsts.”